mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 vulnerable in dangerous or challenging environments but that is where their enormous cohorts, the Feskals, come into the picture.

-Feskals average 2 metres in height and typically weigh 110kg or more.
+Feskals average 2 meters in height and typically weigh 110kg or more.
 Feskals have massive frames with immense musculature, particularly in the shoulders, upper back and upper legs.
 Their frames appear top-heavy but are exceedingly well balanced.
 The Feskal brow protrudes over deep-